freenas/freenas-docs/userguide/network.rst

    +---------------------+-----------+-------------------------------------+

-Added static routes are shown in "View Static Routes".
-Click a route's entry to access the "Edit" and "Delete" buttons.
+Added static routes are shown in :guilabel:`View Static Routes`.
+Click a route's entry to access the :guilabel:`Edit` and :guilabel:`Delete` buttons.

 .. index:: VLAN, Trunking, 802.1Q